Flagfolds: an approach to multi-dimensional varifolds: Distances in weighted flags

-Loosely speaking, $\cW\cF(n)$ glues together all possible flag spaces $\cF_I$ according to the structure of the $n$--simplex $\Delta(n)$, the type $I$ determines where to glue $\cF_I$, it can be on a face, edge, vertex and their general $n$--dimensional counterparts.
+A key issue with the conic distance introduced in the previous section stems from the loss of nestedness of the subspaces through the embedding \eqref{eq:injGrassmannProduct} of $\cW\cF(n)$ into $\prod_{i=1}^n \left( [0,1] \times {\rm G}_{i,n} \right) / \left( \{0\} \times {\rm G}_{i,n} \right)$.
+Loosely speaking, $\cW\cF(n)$ is not a ``simple'' product of cones but its structure is more involved.
+Indeed, $\cW\cF(n)$ glues together all possible flag spaces $\cF_I$ according to the structure of the $n$--simplex $\Delta(n)$, the type $I$ determines where to glue $\cF_I$, it can be on a face, edge, vertex and their general $n$--dimensional counterparts.
 Let us define the different elementary cells in the structure.